mariannecruzat/mariannecruzat.github.io/_posts/2020-06-03-its-not-too-late-to-find-virtual-summer-internship.md

 ---
 layout: post
-title:  "Options for creating a new site with Jekyll"
+title:  "It’s Not Too Late to Find a Virtual Internship for the Summer"
-author: john
+author: Marianne
 categories: [ Jekyll, tutorial ]
 image: assets/images/13.jpg
 ---